jbqueru/yast3/README.md

 TV, RGB, VGA, and it's also what people are most likely to emulate on, such that a 60Hz vsync app might also vsync under emulation.

+## May 09 2025

+### Triple buffering issues

+There's a kink in my triple-buffering code.
+In a nutshell, while the GPU programming and the rendering thread work in lockstep, with one of them waiting for the other (which one waits depends on the rendering speed), they're not in sync enough for either of them to be 100% sure about what the other one is doing, because they switch their respective views asynchronously from each other.

+The GPU side needs to maintain its own view of which framebuffer is currently live, and which two are next in line.
+Those change during vertical border/blank, when the rendering side says so.
+The rendering side needs to maintain its view of which framebuffer is currently rendered into, and which one to use next.
+Those change at the beginning or end of rendering a frame, when teh GPU side says so.

 # What's in the package

 The distribution package contains this `README.md` file, the main